-Hedges of a net investment - if a derivative financial instrument was designated as a hedging instrument for a net investment in a foreign operation, the effective portion of the gain or loss on the derivative financial instrument was recognized in Other comprehensive income/(loss).
+• Hedges of a net investment - if a derivative financial instrument was designated as a hedging instrument for a net investment in a foreign operation, the effective portion of the gain or loss on the derivative financial instrument was recognized in Other comprehensive income/(loss).
 The cumulative gain or loss was reclassified from Other comprehensive income/(loss) to the Consolidated Income Statement upon disposal of the foreign operation.

 Hedge effectiveness was determined at the inception of the hedge relationship and through periodic prospective effectiveness assessments to ensure the hedge relationships met the effectiveness requirements (including the existence of an economic relationship between the hedged item and hedging instrument).
 The FCA Group entered into hedge relationships where the critical terms of the hedging instrument matched closely or exactly with the terms of the hedged item, and so a qualitative assessment of effectiveness was performed.
-In the event there was a hedge relationship where the critical terms of the hedged item did not match closely or perfectly with the critical terms of the hedging instrument, the FCA Group would perform a quantitative assessment to assess effectiveness.
+In the event there was a hedge relationship where the critical terms of the hedged item soft the set.